 - Gain confidence and develop an image as a successful leader

-- Meet other students, faculty, and staff across the college
+- Meet other students, as well as faculty and staff, from across the College

 Academic Council Student Representative

 The academic council student representative is selected in the late spring prior to the start of the academic year.
-Preference is given to applicants who also serve on SALC.
-Interested students are encouraged to send an inquiry to firstname.lastname@example.org.
+Preference is given to applicants who also serve on the Student Advisory and Leadership Council.
+Interested students are encouraged to send an inquiry to email@example.com.